Home : Events : Liberation of the Philippines in World War II

 Liberation of the Philippines in World War II

 DIRECT HIT ON A JAPANESE WARSHIP by a B-25 in Ormoc Bay.
-Two transports and six escorting ships were sunk in the 2 November raid; however, by 3 November the Japanese had landed some 22,000 fresh troops at Ormoc Bay to reinforce the 16,000 original troops on Leyte.
+Two transports and six escorting ships were sunk in the 2 November raid.

 Liberation of the Philippines in World War II